project-aries/gradle-docker-applications-plugin/README.md

 ```
 applications {
     myPostgresStack {
+        options {
             network = 'hello-world' // Optional.
 Sets the custom network name.
 Defaults to app-name if not set.
             skipNetwork = false // Optional.
 Whether to skip creating/connecting to custom network.
 Defaults to false.
             count = 2 // Optional.
 Number of instances to start.
 Defaults to 1.
             lock = 'some-shared-lock' // Optional.
 Sets the custom lock name to use across all task chains.
 Defaults to internal generated value.
+        }
         main {
             repository = 'postgres'
             tag = 'alpine' // optional and defaults to 'latest' if not set